Your ultimate guide to the 100+ UC athletes set to shine at the Paris Olympics

 Weitzel, a first-time team captain and freestyle specialist, is on her third Olympics, with a shining trophy case of her own from past Games; a gold and silver from Rio, a silver and bronze from Tokyo.
 As a member of the 4x100-meter freestyle relay team, Weitzel is embracing her role as a leader to help U.S. women get to the top of the podium.
 “Just taking on my role as a veteran, ready to lead these women with fun, with experience, with anything they need,” Weitzel told AP.

 And there are plenty of young swimmers looking to become household names themselves — UC Berkeley’s Hunter Armstrong among them.
-Armstrong transferred to UC Berkeley after winning a gold in Tokyo in the 4x100 medley relay preliminaries, with Murphy swimming in his place in the finals.
+Armstrong came over to UC Berkeley after winning a gold in Tokyo in the 4x100 medley relay preliminaries, with Murphy swimming in his place in the finals.
 Both have a great chance of medaling again, perhaps this time with roles reversed.

-For South Sudanese Cal swimmer Ziyad Saleem, being able to represent his country on the biggest of world stages is an honor in and of itself.
+For Sudanese Cal swimmer Ziyad Saleem, being able to represent his country on the biggest of world stages is an honor in and of itself.

 Young Black man mid-swim in a Cal swim cap with goggles